|Home||Czernowitz 2010||Galati 2010-A||Galati 2010-B||Poland 2014||My Childhood Heroes||About Erna Rubin in Hebrew|

 On the other hand, Dan remembered that my mother sat both of us around the table and served us some food.
 I as a restless child (and adult) jumped all around and my mother reprimanded me "why, the hell, couldn't you sit calmly like Danut?"

-Here comes the question: if Dan was 6 years old, I probably was less than 5, so how could I remember clearly such details after so many years?
+Here jumps to the mind the question: if Dan was 6 years old, I probably was less than 5, so how could we had remembered clearly and vividly such details after 50 years?

 Rarely children remember such details from a such early age after a long departure.
 I can attribute this only to the fact that we had a very intense (but short) and happy mutual childhood accompanied by good relations between our parents all which left their positive mark on our memories and souls forever.